When raising the kids, I wonder if I’m asking the wrong questions.

 - They will laugh, cry, dance, sing, smile, frown and hopefully, if they are lucky, find peace within themselves.

-So many news flashes and books and radio phone ins are preoccupied with telling me how terrible a world we live in, based on the fact that numbers 1 – 20 on this list are happening.
-Of course they are happening.
-That’s life!
+So much of the news is preoccupied with telling me how terrible a world we live in, based on the fact that numbers 1 – 20 on this list are happening.
+The question I have asked to date is how to shield my children from these events, rather than how to handle these events when they happen.
+And these events will happen to my kids because these events are life.